 This butt joint as the name suggests is two pieces of wood that are butted together and in a basic type of butt joint the square end of one butt piece into the side or the end of the other piece.

-This butt joint is simply a base joint that is used for creating many other types of wood joints and it is when you take two full pieces of lumber and put them up against each other on the ends, and creates flat edges on all sides.
+This butt joint is simply a base joint that is used for creating many other wood joints and it is when you take two full pieces of lumber and put them up against each other on the ends, and creates flat edges on all sides.

 These butt joints are fastened by screws or nails for framing wooden pieces in the wall like wall studs, and mostly the butt joints are seen in the door and window trim.